actix/actix-website/docs/handlers.md

 Request handling happens in two stages.
 First the handler object is called, returning any object that implements the [_Responder_][respondertrait] trait.
 Then, `respond_to()` is called on the returned object, converting itself to a `HttpResponse` or `Error`.

-By default actix-web provides `Responder` implementations for some standard types, such as `&'static str`, `String`, etc.
+By default Actix Web provides `Responder` implementations for some standard types, such as `&'static str`, `String`, etc.

 > For a complete list of implementations, check the [_Responder documentation_][responderimpls].